department-of-veterans-affairs/vagov-content/pages/burials-memorials/survivor-dic-rates.md

 | **E-9 regular** | 1,502.51 |
 | **E-9 special capacity** <br><br> Veteran served as: <ul><li>Sergeant Major of the Army or Marine Corps, **or**</li><li>Senior enlisted advisor of the Navy, **or**</li><li>Chief Master Sgt of the Air Force, **or**</li><li>Master Chief Petty Officer of the Coast Guard</li> | 1,621.94 |

-**Note:** If you're the surviving spouse of an aviation cadet or other service not covered by this table, you'll receive the DIC rate for enlisted E-3.
+**Note:** If you're the surviving spouse of an aviation cadet or other service member not covered by this table, you'll receive the DIC rate for enlisted E-3.

 <h4>Added or increased amounts</h4>